MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 ms.topic: concept
 keywords: teams Graph transcripts meeting organizer Azure rsc
 ---
-# Get meeting transcripts using Graph API
+# Access meeting transcripts in post-meeting scenario

 You can now configure your app to fetch Teams meeting transcripts in post-meeting scenario.
-Use Graph REST APIs to access and obtain transcripts generated during a Teams meeting.
+Use Graph REST APIs to access and fetch transcripts generated during a Teams meeting.

 Here are some examples of how your app users can benefit from fetching transcripts post-meeting: